WWIS-FM

 WWIS-FM (99.7 MHz) is a radio station broadcasting a classic country format.
 It is licensed to Black River Falls, Wisconsin, United States, the station serves the La Crosse, Wisconsin, area.
-The station is currently owned by WWIS Radio, Inc., and features programming from CBS News Radio.
+The station is currently owned by WWIS Radio, Inc., and features programming from CBS News Radio and NBC News Radio.

 Current programming

 WWIS-FM carries Milwaukee Brewers baseball, as well as basketball and football from the University of Wisconsin.